cocoabits/MASShortcut/README.md

 You can see a real usage example in the Demo target.
 Enjoy!

+# Shortcut Recorder Compatibility

+By default, MASShortcut uses a different User Defaults storage format incompatible with Shortcut Recorder.
+But it’s easily possible to change that, so that you can replace Shortcut Recorder with MASShortcut without having to migrate the shortcuts previously stored by your apps.
+There are two parts of the story:

+1. If you bind the recorder control (`MASShortcutView`) to User defaults, set the Value Transformer field in the Interface Builder to `MASDictionaryTransformer`.
+This makes sure the shortcuts are written in the Shortcut Recorder format.
+2. If you use `MASShortcutBinder` to automatically load shortcuts from User Defaults, set the `bindingOptions` accordingly:
+        [[MASShortcutBinder sharedBinder] setBindingOptions:@{NSValueTransformerNameBindingOption:MASDictionaryTransformerName}];
+    This makes sure that the shortcuts in the Shortcut Recorder format are loaded correctly.

 # Notifications

 By registering for KVO notifications from `NSUserDefaultsController`, you can get a callback whenever a user changes the shortcut, allowing you to perform any UI updates, or other code handling tasks.